Last Updated on May 16, 2022

-When it comes to espresso-based drinks the number of added espresso shots increases proportionally as the size of the drink increases.
-For their traditional drinks, Starbucks follows this guide when for their standard number of shots in each size drink:
+When it comes to espresso-based drinks the number of added espressos increases proportionally as the size of the drink increases.
+For their traditional drinks, Starbucks follows this guide when for their standard number of espressos in each size drink:

 Mocha drinks use the same system listed above, but their caffeine content will be a bit higher due to some additional caffeine coming from the chocolate.
 The only traditional drink style that doesn’t follow this system is the Caffe Americano.

 Since Americano beverages are a simple combo of espresso and hot water, they are made to be stronger.
-While a short Americano still has only 1 espresso shot, each size increase adds an espresso shot.
+While a short Americano still has only 1 espresso, each size increase adds an additional espresso shot.

 So what are the ‘best’ choices?
 In efforts to minimize total caffeine and stick under the recommended limit of 200 mg per day, short and tall-sized drinks are your best bet.